SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Our Morgan Family

 The couple later settled in Guilford County where they raised ten children on their farm.
-Camillia died November 28, 1919.
+Camillia died on November 28, 1919.
 John married a second time to Maude Candlin.
 Frances was the only child born of the second union.
 She married and moved to California.

 The children of John Andrew Morgan and Camillia Deaton